Eladhal/giant_dwarf/README.md

 # giant_dwarf
-giant-dwarf game where each participante can be one time giant and one time dwarf
+A game where each participant can once be a dwarf and once a giant